This content is sponsored by Rockland Trust Bank

 Bigger and better

 In just two years Benson had outgrown the 1,200-square-foot store and was ready for more: a proper three-story house down the street on South Main, where she could dedicate each room to a different category of occasionwear.
-The move was made possible, once again, by her father.
+Once again, her father helped make the expansion possible.

 At first, Benson thought it impossible that she’d outgrow the boutique’s second location, but business was booming, and as time went on the space felt cramped.
 “I met my husband, Joel, when I was 40, and he was the one who helped encourage me to expand into a bigger space,” she explains.
 “Then, we found the old Modern Furniture building — once again on South Main Street — and it just felt right.”